-Different cuts of beef lend themselves to different styles of cooking, and an awareness of which cooking method is best for each cut is the key to enhancing the taste and tenderness of the meat.
+Different Australian beef cuts lend themselves to different styles of cooking, and an awareness of which cooking method is best for each cut is the key to enhancing the taste and tenderness of the meat.
 After reading this quick guide, you’ll be ready to impress your friends with your beefy know-how.
 Great beef is, after all, the way to a person’s heart (well that’s our theory anyway).

 - Chuck: Chuck is tasty and economical.
 This cut should be cooked slowly at a low heat, as this breaks down the muscle fibres and increases the tenderness of the meat.
 Chuck steak or diced chuck is great for slow-cooking in casseroles.

 - Short ribs: Short ribs taste best when slow-roasted, as this tenderises the meat and brings out their rich and meaty flavour.

 - Round/Knuckle: The round is a working muscle (it runs lengthways down the leg and stops just above the knee) which means it can be quite tough.
 For the best outcome, round/knuckle should be cooked slowly in braises or casseroles.

 - Brisket: This cut can be quite tough as it is the muscle that supports the weight of the cow (in general, the more work the muscles do, the tougher they will be to eat).
 Therefore, brisket requires slow cooking (in the oven or casserole type dishes) to break it down.
 Brisket can also quite fatty, so should be trimmed as desired before cooking.

 - Shin: Beef shin AKA beef shank can be tough, due to the vast amount of connective tissue in the meat.
 As such, beef shin needs to be cooked ‘low and slow’ in order to tenderise the meat.
 Shin meat becomes fall-apart tender when sufficiently slow-cooked.